stephenbunch/programming-tutorial/README.md

 # Programming Tutorial
 Welcome to my programming tutorial.
+My goal is to teach you **how to think**, not what to think.

 There's a lot of material here, so get a cup of coffee and absorb this tutorial at your own pace.

 I use "levels" instead of chapters to emphasize order.
 Concepts build on each other, so it's important that you don't jump around too much.